iRobotEducation/create3_docs/docs/api/hazards.md

 ### The `ir_intensity` topic

-Besides the aforementioned sensors, the Create® 3 robot is also equipped with IR emitters and receivers and it can use them to detect objects at close range.
+Besides the aforementioned sensors, the Create® 3 robot is also equipped with [7 sets of IR emitters and receivers](/hw/mechanical/#ir-proximity-sensors) and it can use them to detect objects at close range.

 The Create® 3 robot will periodically publish on the `ir_intensity` topic the raw intensity readings obtained from these sensors.
 The message will be a vector where each element corresponds to a different sensor.